Otkk/Otkk/README.md

 ## Welcome 👋

 Hi, my name is José Guilherme, and I’m currently studying IT at Vila Velha University.
-I am very curious and always trying new things.
+I am very curious and always trying new things over here.
 <br clear="both">

 ###